Static trapeze

-Static trapeze, also known as fixed trapeze, is a type of circus art performed on the trapeze.
-In contrast to the other forms of trapeze, on static trapeze the bars and ropes mainly stay in place.
+Static trapeze, also known as fixed trapeze, is a type of circus apparatus.
+In contrast to the other forms of trapeze, static trapeze the bars and ropes mainly stay in place.

 Most often, the static trapeze is about 2 ft wide and the bar is generally 1-1.5 in inches in diameter.
-The ropes are at least two human lengths, as many figures are performed on the ropes above the bar.
-The ropes can be made of many materials, including cotton or hemp, and often have a wire woven inside.

-It can be performed by a single artist or two partners working together.
-A single artist will do tricks above and below the bar, the ropes playing just as important a part as the bar.
-A partner act will involve the partners working together — supporting each other's weight, throwing, lifting and catching each other.
+The ropes are usually 3–5 metres long, as many figures are performed on the ropes above the bar.
+The ropes can be made of many materials, including cotton, hemp and corde lisse ropes.
+It can be performed by a single artist or two partners working together in what is referred to as duo trapeze.
+A single artist will do tricks above and below the bar, with the ropes being a central part of above bar tricks.

-Self-standing trapezes can be purchased for home use.
+Specialist forms of static trapeze

+Doubles (duo) static trapeze is a partner act that involves partners working together.
+Although partners often alternate roles during acts, generally the act involves a "base" and a "flyer role".
+The base often holds the weight of their partner in positions such as "catches", used commonly in Flying trapeze to catch their partners.
+The flyer is the partner who is suspended and thrown etc. by their partner.
+This form of trapeze is popular for circus companies such as Cirque du Soleil, and is traditionally performed by a male and female, base/flyer pair.
+Doubles trapeze is often conducted on a wider trapeze in which the bar extends out on either side of the rope, to act as pegs to allow two performers to stand in the space more easily.

-Multiple trapeze is an act entailing the use of more than one trapeze, typically two or three.
+Multiple/group trapeze acts entail using of more than one trapeze, typically two or three.
 In these acts, multiple people perform simultaneously.

-The most common type of multiple trapeze is a "triple trapeze".
-A triple trapeze has one long bar, held up by ropes, basically three trapezes put together, with the middle trapeze sharing the ropes of the other two.
-Multiple trapeze can also refer to an abstract structure with trapeze like structures, inside which multiple artists may perform.
+The most common type of multiple trapeze, aside from multiple performers each on their own trapeze, is a "triple trapeze".
+Multiple trapeze can also refer to abstract aerial equipment with trapeze like structures, for example an apparatus with two trapeze bars parallel to one another so that two performers may sit on the bars in a stacked fashion (duplex trapeze).

-A triple trapeze is a type of static (still) trapeze with three trapezes on one bar.
-Therefore, there are four ropes connecting this trapeze to its frame, or whatever it is hanging from.
-Performers specialize in synchronized tricks.
+A triple trapeze is a type of static (still) trapeze with three trapezes combined using one bar.
+Therefore, there are four ropes connecting this trapeze to its rigging.
+Triple trapeze performances often specialize in synchronized tricks and symmetrical shapes.
 One example of a triple trapeze act can be seen in Cirque du Soleil's show Varekai.
 An experimental cage-like structure was created for the show, but was ultimately scrapped in production.
 However, the structure did appear in the 'making of' documentary Fire Within.